invigos/firepad/README.md

       presence, etc.).
 * `test/` - Jasmine tests for Firepad (many of these were borrowed from ot.js).

+---

+### Invigos

+#### Examples

+I created a couple of files so we can have some playground with the editor changes, some of them are only for invigos, others are global for the editor.

+* `examples/` - This has all the examples made by the firepad people (some of them are awesome)
+    * `invigos.html` - this is the file that you can run to check the changes (some configs are there as well)
+    * `invigos.css` - this is just a dumb css file with some non-important styles

+#### Working locally and debugging

+Usually you don't need manually handle building of firepad, but if you want to debug something locally you may need to do that.

+Set INVIGOS_PATH var to where you storing project e.g. `INVIGOS_PATH='/home/alukin/proj/Invigos/E6Invigos'` (on Linux it can be saved inside `~/.profile` so you don't need to re-type it each time)

+after that you can use `npm run deploy` to build and deploy resulting firepad lib into your webapp folder

 ### How to compile this project

 This project is using some cool libraries for compiling, is called Grunt.
 Grunt is a well known javascript task runner that is commonly used for handling the minification, obfuscation, etc of a javascript based project.
 The way its used (in a very basic way) is running the command:

 ```bash
 $ grunt watch
 ```
 And this will be listening for any changes on the javascript and compiling in "real time".

 For our jenkins we need to have this command line:
 ```bash
 $ grunt build
 ```
 And this will make the changes to the files:

 * `dist/` - Compiled (built) files directory
     * `firepad.js` - non minified file (normally we use this one on invigos for sencha cmd to build it)
     * `firepad.min.js` - this is the minified file
     * `firepad.css` - css file for the editor

- ### Invigos examples

-I created a couple of files so we can have some playground with the editor changes, some of them are only for invigos, others are global for the editor.

-* `examples/` - This has all the examples made by the firepad people (some of them are awesome)
-    * `invigos.html` - this is the file that you can run to check the changes (some configs are there as well)
-    * `invigos.css` - this is just a dumb css file with some non-important styles